Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 kubectl get nodes

-Enable the autoscaler
+Enable the Autoscaler

 openstack coe nodegroup update $K8S_CLUSTER_NAME default-worker replace /max_node_count=5